Denis Alva Parsons: Career

 Parsons demonstrated carving on behalf of The Royal Fine Art Commission (now known as the Commission for Architecture and the Built Environment) at the Royal Academy in July 1989 in the presence of Princess Margaret and an exhibition titled "On the Side of the Angels" at the commission's head office in St James's Square, London, in March 1992 in the presence of The Queen and the Duke of Edinburgh representing Linford Bridgeman, Lichfield.

 In 1992, he was elected an Associate of the Royal British Society of Sculptors, as member 161.

 In 1993, he was awarded the MBE in recognition of his services to conservation.
 In 2013, The Denis Parsons Foundation was created under the auspices of The City of Lichfield Worshipful Company of Smiths to provide funds to assist local apprentices in practical skills.
-A tribute to Denis Parson was published in the Lichfield Gazette in June 2013 and again shortly afterwards when they featured the establishment of the Denis Parsons Foundation.
+A tribute to Parsons was published in the Lichfield Gazette in June 2013 and again shortly afterwards when they featured the establishment of the Denis Parsons Foundation.

-Parsons contributed an article to Practical Woordworking magazine in 1992.
+Parsons contributed an article to Practical Woodworking magazine in 1992.
 Parsons has been featured in many publications, including Public Sculpture of Staffordshire and the Black Country.
 Parsons talks to Marion Hancock about his career in The Architects' Journal.
 Parsons is featured in Country Life Magazine, where he was referred to as "one of the country's most expert architectural sculptors".